Improving the skillset of the Allied Health Professional in exercise prescription and rehab programming

 You DO NOT have to do all three courses if you only wish to choose one area.

 A degree qualification in either: Physiotherapy, Physical Therapy, Osteopathy, Chiropractic, Exercise Physiology, Podiatry, Sports Science or Sports Therapy.
 You must be a registered clinician with current Professional Indemnity Insurance to enter any of the courses.
 Face-2-face course participants are required to act as subjects or models and work in groups for practical workshop sessions.
-By accepting the T+C's upon registration you understand and agree to that the sessions may be recorded for online material (a waiver will also be sent to you after registration for this purpose).
+By accepting the T+C's upon registration you understand and agree to that the sessions may be recorded for online material.

 Tim Keeley B.Phty, Cred MDT, APAM